Sirikiddoo/cinequest/README.md

 ## Installation

-Opening the application works like this:
+To install and run the application, follow these steps:

+1. Clone the repository to your local machine.
-In the project directory, you can run:
+2. Navigate to the project directory.
+3. Run the following commands:

-- npm install
+npm install

-Installs the npm package necessary for the application to run.
+This will install all necessary dependencies for the application.

-- npm run dev
+npm run dev

-Runs the app in the development mode.

-Open http://localhost:5174 to view it in the browser.
+This command will start the app in development mode.
+Open http://localhost:5174 in your browser to view it.

 ## Account data

-To see the sign up and log in function there is a test account that can be used.

-Use the following account data:
+To test the sign-up and log-in functionality, you can use the following credentials:

 - Username: hendrik
 - Email: hendrik@gmail.com